 General

-The specifications for document handover are as stated in this document and the accompanying CFIHOS RDL.
+The specifications for document handover are as stated in this document and the accompanying Contract RDL.

 Contractor shall verify that these requirements are applied to all documents created as part of its scope, including those originated by the Subcontractors and Suppliers/Manufacturers.